 A Lord to Be Sold Out.

 London, Oct.
-10. - Lord Henry Franeis Hope has about completed arrangements to transfer his estates, including Depeden, Surrey, to an insurance company for an amount sufficient to pay his debts.
+10 .- Lord Henry Francompany for an amount sufficient to pay his debts.
 The Depeden estate will be divided into building lots in part.
-The trustees are trying to sell the Hope diamond, valued at 8:20,000, An American recently offered \$100,000 for it.
-Lord Hope married May Yohe, the American burlesque actress, last spring.
+The trustees are trying to sell the Hope diamond, valued at \$:20,000.
+An American recently offered \$100,000 for it.
+Lord Hope married May Yohe. the American burlesque actress, last